 Injection molding is a complex, dynamic system with multiple, interacting factors—all of which impact performance, cost, and quality.
 One of these factors is the injection molding machine tonnage calculation, also known as the clamping force.

-The “tonnage” is the measure of force that is required to keep the tool closed during the injection process.
-This force is the main factor in determining the injection molding machine size required for producing the part.
-This may seem simple, but a lot is riding on an accurate determination of tonnage, which is why working with an experienced injection molder is critical to producing complex plastic components.
+Let's start with the definition of tonnage.
+This is the measure of force that's required to keep the tool closed during the injection process, and it determines the injection molding machine size required for producing the part.
+This may seem simple, but a lot is riding on an accurate calculation of tonnage, which is why working with an experienced injection molder is critical to producing complex plastic components.

-A clamping force that is too low will likely lead to inconsistent results or defects, including variable size and weight, flash, short shots, wall thickness variations, and irregular surface finish.
-Too much clamping force can reduce the life of a tool by adding unnecessary wear and tear, which ultimately increases production costs to rebuild the tool more frequently.
+A clamping force that is too low likely leads to inconsistent results or defects, including variable size and weight, flash, short shots, wall thickness variations, and irregular surface finish.
+Too much clamping force reduces the life of a tool by adding unnecessary wear and tear, which ultimately increases production costs to rebuild the tool more frequently.